gruntwork-io/terragrunt/README.md

 * `--terragrunt-source-update`: Delete the contents of the temporary folder before downloading Terraform source code into it.

+* `--terragrunt-ignore-dependency-errors`: `*-all` commands continue processing components even if a dependency fails

 ### Terragrunt config files